What is acupuncture?

 However, serious complications are extremely rare when acupuncture is performed by a qualified, certified practitioner.
 A review of the international research literature revealed pneumothorax (a punctured lung) to be the only life-threatening complication to have occurred among tens of thousands of patients over nine separate trials.
 No post-acupuncture infections were reported in any of the studies.

-Is there a governing body that oversees or credentials practitioners?
+Is there a governing body that oversees or credentials practitioners of acupuncture?

 The practice of granting credentials to acupuncturists is in transition.
 Although most states require a license to practice acupuncture, the standards vary from state to state.
 If the practitioner is not a physician, most states require completion of an exam conducted by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 There is sharp division between medical doctors who use acupuncture, and non-M.D.'s who claim to be better trained in the philosophy and techniques of Oriental medicine.
 For more information about professional standards and licensing requirements for acupuncturists, contact the American Association of Acupuncture and Oriental Medicine at 1-866-455-7999 or www.aaaom.org.